Carbon-Aware Governance Gates: An Architecture for Sustainable GenAI Development: Conclusion

 \section{Conclusion}

-Governance layers are essential for trustworthy GenAI adoption, but they introduce sustainability overhead through validation, regeneration, and auditing activities.
-As GenAI-enabled development scales, the carbon footprint of these workflows becomes increasingly important.
-This paper proposes CAGG, a layered architecture that embeds sustainability into governance for GenAI-assisted software development.
-CAGG comprises three extensions: an Energy and Carbon Provenance Ledger, a Carbon Budget Manager, and a Green Validation Orchestrator, supported by enforceable governance policies and reusable design patterns.
-Together, they enable governance assurance to be balanced with carbon accountability across SDLC workflows.
+Governance layers are critical for trustworthy GenAI adoption, but they also pose latent sustainability costs associated with validation, regeneration, and governance activities.
+As AI-enabled software development ecosystems expand, the sustainability consequences of such workflows become increasingly significant.
+This paper proposes Carbon Aware Governance Gates (CAGG), a layered software architecture that integrates sustainability into AI-based governance for GenAI-assisted software development.
+We present three architectural extensions: Energy and Carbon Provenance Ledger, Carbon Budget Manager, and the Green Validation Orchestrator.
+These components are accompanied by corresponding governance policies and reusable design patterns.
+Together, these mechanisms enable governance assurance to be balanced with carbon accountability across SDLC workflows.

-Future work will validate the approach in industrial settings, improve carbon estimation models, and explore automation of sustainability-aware governance decisions.
+\textbf{Acknowledgments}.
+This work has been supported by FAST, the Finnish Software Engineering Doctoral Research Network, funded by the Ministry of Education and Culture, Finland, and Business Finland (project ANSE, 1822/31/2025).